The 15 most common crypto mistakes

 It’s vital that inexperienced enthusiasts have a clear trading strategy and conduct necessary research.

 The cryptocurrency craze has caught fire in the last few months.
-Thousands of people sign up on daily to buy, hold and trade virtual currencies.
+Thousands of people sign up daily to buy, hold and trade virtual currencies.
 Blockchain networks and exchanges that run them are bursting at the digital seams.
 However, many traders are inexperienced and uninformed, which can lead to errors in judgement.

 In order to assist crypto enthusiasts to learn about the burgeoning industry and make better decisions, Crypto Virtual Summit co-founder Amateo Ra recently created and released the Ultimate Crypto Kickstart Guide.